exhibit 3 exposition

 Kristallnacht

-One of the most significant pre-Holocaust events was the Kristallnacht, knows also as Novemberpogrome, November Pogrom which happened on November 9 -10, 1938.
+One of the most significant pre-Holocaust events was the Kristallnacht, knows also as Novemberpogrome (November Pogrom) which happened on November 9 -10, 1938.

 On October 28, 17 000 Polish Jews living in Germany, were arrested, and taken to a no-man’s land between Germany and Poland.
 Abandoned by both countries, conditions were terrible.
-Word got to a young Jewish man, Herschel Grynzpan (1921-1944) in Paris that his family were among these unfortunate ones.
+Word got to a young Jewish man, Herschel Grynzspan (1921-1944) in Paris that his family were among these unfortunate ones.
 He entered the German Embassy in Paris and, in the absence of the Ambassador, shot the Third Secretary Ernst Vom Rath (1909-1938) who died on November 9.

-The shooting became an excuse to horrific attacks against Jews, their businesses, and synagogues all over Germany and Austria during November 9-10, 1938.
-Austria at that point was part of the Reich, that is Nazi Germany.
 What is remarkable is the fact that in some towns the violence started already on November 8.
 It is feasible that the attack had been planned with no connection to Paris events.
 During this night of public vandalism, arson and violence, all Jews were targeted, and the government stopped hiding its hatred behind the people.
-About 30 000 Jewish men were arrested and sent into the concentration camps.
+SA, SS.
+Hitler Youth and private citizens were all participants.
+To summarize, on the Night of Broken Glass (November 9-10, 1938), Jews were targeted in state-instigated acts of public vandalism, arson, and violence in Germany and Austria.
+That night, 267 synagogues were burned, 1,400 were damaged, and over 7,000 Jewish businesses were vandalized.
+Graveyards were attacked too.
+This action resulted in financial ruin.

-Was this open display of anti-Jewish violence the beginning of the end?
 At any rate, on November 12, an important meeting by the Nazi leaders took place – forced immigration was no longer the option.
 Other far more sinister things were to come.
 Within days and weeks following the Kristallnacht, several new anti-Jewish decrees were enacted severely restricting Jewish life in Germany.
-Much economic damage had been done too.

 Heinrich Himmler

-Heinrich Himmler (1900-1945) came from a middle-class Catholic family.
-Following his army service, he worked as a salesman and a chicken farmer.
-During the time he became increasingly connected with the Nazi party.
-In 1923, Himmler was involved with Hitler’s unsuccessful coup attempt against the Bavarian government.
 As one of Hitler’s chief advisors, Himmler was intimately connected with every aspect of the Holocaust.
 In 1933, he established the concentration camp of Dachau.
 As he became exceedingly powerful and feared, he was made the leader of the SS and the entire German Police.
-In 1938 Himmler was one of the main organizers of the Kristallnacht.
+In 1938 Himmler was one of the main organizers of Kristallnacht.

-Ruth Steinfeld
+Survivor – Ruth Steinfeld

 “That night, while we were eating dinner, two Nazi soldiers with knee-high black boots knocked down our front door with hammers and axes.
 They broke everything in the house.
 All of our possessions were destroyed, broken glass was everywhere, and everything we owned was broken to pieces.
 Then, the soldiers took my father away.”
 Later, Ruth and her family were loaded into box cars like animals for four days and three nights.
 On the train to Camp de Gurs in France, “women were constantly screaming and crying.”